 MehtaCognition

-Each week, I pull the thread that's been running through my reading — the articles, essays, and arguments that keep connecting to each other and to the work I'm doing with school leaders and nonprofit strategists.
-This isn't a link dump.
-It's a handful of reads around one theme, with my take on why each piece is worth your time.
+Every two weeks, I pull the thread that's been running through my reading — the articles, essays, and arguments that keep connecting to each other and to the work I'm doing with school leaders and nonprofit strategists.
+Not a link dump.
+A handful of reads around one theme, with my take on why each piece is worth your time.

 Three different reads crossed my desk this week that all circled the same problem: the word "strategic" has become a verbal tic that empties real strategy of meaning.
 School leaders attach it to everything — strategic communication, strategic enrollment, strategic facilities — until nothing is actually strategic.
 These pieces, taken together, make the case for reclaiming strategy as a discipline, not a decoration.

 Get this in your inbox.
-Each week, one theme, a handful of reads, and my take on why they matter for school leaders and nonprofit strategists.
+Every two weeks, one theme, a handful of reads, and my take on why they matter for school leaders and nonprofit strategists.

 Nishant Mehta